ujl123/MMOAbom56/README.md

 If you do want to fab and print this ...
 The pcb files can be found in MMOAbom56/pcbs/gerber/.
 The stl files for is in MMOAbom56/case/
-The firmware can be found in firmware/compiled
+The (vial) firmware can be found in firmware/compiled

 You will also need